 The Food and Drug Administration (FDA) approved the first Covid vaccine -- from Pfizer-BioNTech -- in the summer of 2021.
 It later approved the Moderna vaccine in January of 2022.
 This means the vaccine received the standard Biologic License Application (BLA) approval, which represents the FDA’s highest standard and requires a longer period of evaluation.

-The Food and Drug Administration (FDA) has granted Emergency Use Authorization (EUA) to the Pfizer-BioNTech vaccine and the Moderna vaccine.
+The FDA had previously granted Emergency Use Authorization (EUA) to the Pfizer-BioNTech vaccine, the Moderna vaccine, and the Johnson & Johnson vaccine.
 Additional vaccines are in Phase 3 of clinical trials and maybe submitting data for review with the FDA soon.